 Michigan brings a unique offering to the table because it is surrounded by port towns, lighthouses, and dunes, making it a picturesque option for short-term rental investment.

 Take a peek at Traverse City to see if their waterfront properties suit your fancy.
 Travelers can also enjoy memorable experiences enjoying the local wine events in summer while making the best of the snow-covered dunes in the winter.
-There is something for everyone all year round, which is great for keeping your rental occupied.

 While you may encounter some HOA regulations in Hawaii, it’s not impossible to work around them.
 And once you do, there’s lots of potential for a prime real estate investment.
-Not only is it a National Historic Landmark, but provides an enticing island experience to travelers.

 Take a look around Lahaina, Hawaii, to see if any property catches your eye.
 The properties are pricier here, but the higher average prices you can charge per night more than make up for it.
 The island offers swimming in freshwater pools, viewings of lava formations, and even features whale migration sightings and events.